tinweirdo/tinting.me/README.md

 ### Invasive Configuration

-Even though most of options can configure with `.env`, but something is hard-coded, I assume you are good at Vue, so there is no more explanations.
+Even though most of options can configure with `.env`, but something is hard-code, I assume you are good at Vue, so there is no more explanations.

 ### Others